Paulet affair: American intervention

 James F. B. Marshall, an American merchant of Ladd and Company was invited aboard Boston where he secretly met Hawaiian Kingdom minister Judd.
 Judd gave Marshall an emergency commission as "envoy extraordinary" and sent him to plead the case for an independent Hawaii in London.
 Paulet closed down all shipping, but wanted to send Alexander Simpson back to England so that his side of the case could be heard first.
 Paulet rechristened the Hawaiian ship Hoikaika as Albert, and both Simpson and Marshall (telling Paulet he was only on a business mission) sailed to San Blas, Mexico.
 On 12 April they left overland and reached Veracruz by 1 May.
 Simpson continued to England, while Marshall went by ship and train to Boston by 2 June.
-He spread the news in the American press, and met 4 June with fellow Bostonians such as U.S. Secretary of State Daniel Webster and business partner and future minister to Hawaii Henry A. Peirce.
+He spread the news in the American press, and on 4 June, met with fellow Bostonians such as U.S. Secretary of State Daniel Webster and business partner and future minister to Hawaii Henry A. Peirce.
 Webster gave him letters for Edward Everett who was the American ambassador.

 On 30 June Marshall arrived in London and met with Everett.
 Two other envoys from Hawaii, William Richards and Timothy Haʻalilo were in Paris, France negotiating treaties.
 They had received verbal assurance that Hawaii's independence would be respected.
 On April 1, 1843, Lord Aberdeen, the foreign minister on behalf of the Queen, assured the Hawaiian delegation that:Her Majesty's Government was willing and had determined to recognize the independence of the Sandwich Islands under their present sovereign.